 Tip: Document your needle size, speed, and pressure for each design to track improvement.

-Mastering Hand Control and Pressure
+How to Improve Hand Control and Pressure as a Beginner

 One of the biggest challenges for beginners is maintaining steady hand control.
 Techniques include: